Esri/coordinate-conversion-addin-dotnet/README.md

 				* Close customize mode
 				* Open tool by clicking the "Show Coordinate Conversion" command you just added
 				* Dockable coordinate tool appears
-			* Optional : if you want share output formats, copy the "CoordinateToolLibrary.dll.config" file to/from the following directory
+			* Optional : if you want share output formats, copy the "CoordinateConversionLibrary.dll.config" file to/from the following directory
 				* ``` C:\Users\YOURUSERNAME\AppData\Local\ESRI\Desktop10.3\AssemblyCache\{19B92973-746A-4114-9232-3467CA1FC631} ```
 					* Note : Windows will sometimes hide the AssemblyCache folder, to workaround this, type the folder name and press the 'Enter' key
 				* A sample config file is provided in the application folder, otherwise a default config file will be automatically generated